Frequently Asked Questions

 Therapists who possess a license in Marriage and Family Therapy, receive similar training to other mental health professionals, but also have specialized training that enables them to better understand and address complex, relational and couple concerns.

-Relationship therapy (Couples & Families) is a bit different than individual therapy, as the therapist has multiple clients in the room to consider, including each partner/family member as well as "the relationship" as a whole, first and foremost being "the relationship."
+Relationship therapy (Couples Therapy & Family Therapy) is a bit different than individual therapy, as the therapist has multiple clients in the room to consider, including each partner / family member as well as "the relationship" as a whole, first and foremost being "the relationship."
 Holding and attending to all of these perspectives at once, can be challenging, and requires that the therapist working with the couple / family have a strong understanding of how our relationships (both past and present) with those around us (such as our partner, family, friends, co-workers), impact and influence us, as well as how we interact with and influence those systems.

 Learn more about Lisa's clinical experience & qualifications using the button below:

 It says you're a "Marriage & Family Therapist Associate," does that mean you only work with couples or families?

 No. While I specialize in Relationship & Couples Therapy, I also work with individuals on a variety of concerns.
 MFT's are qualified to work with individuals, couples, or families.
 Here at Neuhart New Hope Counseling, we welcome all three!

 My partner and I are going through a rough time, but he/she will not get counseling, is there something I can do by myself to help our marriage (or relationship)?